gaggioma/nRF52840ZigbeeR23/README.md

 # Xiao nRF52840 + nRF Sdk Connect + Zigbee R23 🚀
-The taget of this project is to develop a Zigbee End Device using Xiao nRF52840 SoC.
+The target of this project is to develop a Zigbee End Device using Xiao nRF52840 SoC.

 Below i exaplain and describe all i've done to create them.